CPQ Software Top Picks That Actually Makes Quoting Easy

 The right CPQ tool can drastically cut down the time it takes to move from a verbal yes to a signed contract.
 Here are six top tools:

-4. Conga CPQ: Best for document-heavy Salesforce workflows.
+4. Conga CPQ: Best for document-heavy Salesforce workflows where teams can absorb a steep setup process and ongoing maintenance overhead.

-6. PandaDoc & Qwilr: Best for proposal-led teams with simpler needs.
+6. PandaDoc & Qwilr: Best for proposal-led teams with simpler needs, though both carry limitations around editing flexibility, integrations, and pricing at scale.

 Why Does Stripe Stop Being Enough?